Skip to main content

 Knowing this distinction helps you keep things consistent and search results reliable.

-One of the most helpful parts of Kinship search is how it reflects the way your team organizes content.
-In Revit, search results are sorted by relevance and by content source.
-Items from the Library are shown near the top, marked with a green icon.
-This prioritization helps your team confidently load the right content — the content that’s been approved and maintained by your content managers.
-When a Collection is assigned to a project, its items appear even above Library content in search — because they’ve been selected specifically for use on that project.
-Assigned Collection items are marked with a blue icon and treated as project content during the search.
+Search in Revit sorts results by relevance and by content source.
+Library items appear near the top, marked with a green icon.
+This prioritization helps your team load the right content — the content Content Managers have approved and maintained.
+When a Collection is assigned to a project, its items appear even above Library content because they’ve been selected specifically for that project.
+They’re marked with a blue icon and treated as project content in search results.

 The Library: your firmwide source of truth